-Following the grant of planning permission, the School has marketed its sites and received a very positive response.
-Design work is now at an advanced stage and we have been working with a contractor to achieve an affordable financial model on the basis of site proceeds and a long-term loan.
-In March 2017, following a significant donation from a Former Pupil, the School purchased the 50 acres of the land adjacent to Derby Fields.
+The new campus will transform and centralise the School’s facilities, meeting modern educational requirements and providing school premises fit for the 21st century.
+Project architects are Pick Everard, who have previously worked with Leicester Grammar School to deliver a similar relocation project.
+In March 2017, following a significant donation from a former King's pupil, the School purchased the 50 acres of the land adjacent to Derby Fields.
 More recently, the School has purchased Fallibroome Farm and paddocks.
 This will allow us to create a new school campus of around 80 acres, which will be amongst the largest day school campuses in the country.

-Headmaster and Former Pupil, Dr Simon Hyde says: “There is a strong educational case for co-locating all of our pupils, from Pre-School to the Sixth Form, on a new, single-site.
+Headmaster Dr Simon Hyde says: “There is a strong educational case for co-locating all of our pupils, from Pre-School to the Sixth Form, on a new, single-site.
 We are extremely proud of our history and we do not wish to change either the ethos or the feel of our school, but the opportunity to redevelop our facilities is welcome.
 Our intention is to deliver an outstanding educational establishment, rivalling the best in Britain, with facilities that match and enhance our already outstanding academic, cultural and sporting reputation.”